OpenVMS Notes: Apache HTTPd

 (Obsolete in Version 2.x)

 If defined to be true (1, T, or Y), this system logical name uppercases device and directory components for user home directories when matching pathnames in <DIRECTORY> containers.
 This provides backward compatibility for sites that specify these components in uppercase within <DIRECTORY> containers.
-See the UserDir directive in
+See the UserDir directive in Modules and Directives section for more information.

 APACHE$VERIFY_DCL_CGI If defined, this system logical name provides information for troubleshooting DCL command procedure CGIs